NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Delicata squash.
 Courtesy: Dyogi

-Delicata are winter squash and can be harvested after fully grown and stored for several months, unlike the summer squashes like zucchini, which only have a short shelf life.
+Delicata squash belongs to the family of winter squashes and can be harvested when fully mature and stored for several months—unlike summer squashes such as zucchini, which have a short shelf life.

-Harvesting is done when the leaves begin to dry and the stem turns brown and hard.
-The fruits are left in the sun to cure for 1-2 weeks before storing in a cool, dry place.
-It measures about 4-6 inches in length and 2-3 inches across, weighing about 1-1.5 pounds.
+Harvesting is ideally done when the leaves begin to dry and the stem turns brown and hard.
+The fruits are then sun-cured for 1–2 weeks before storing them in a cool, dry place.
+Each fruit measures about 4–6 inches long and 2–3 inches wide, weighing approximately 1–1.5 pounds.

-• Honey Boat is boat-shaped and has a very sweet flavor.
+• Honey Boat – A boat-shaped variety featuring a very sweet, rich taste.

 differences-summer-squash-vs-winter-squash-infographic

-2. Besides, it carries no saturated fats or cholesterol.
-Its peel is a good source of soluble and insoluble dietary fiber.
+2. This squash contains no saturated fats or cholesterol.
+Its thin, edible peel is a valuable source of both soluble and insoluble dietary fiber, which supports digestive health and helps maintain a healthy gut.

-5. Together with vitamin-A, pigment compounds help scavenge harmful oxygen-derived free radicals and reactive oxygen species (ROS) from the body that play a role in aging and various disease processes.
+5. Together with vitamin A, its pigment compounds help eliminate harmful free radicals and reactive oxygen species (ROS) from the body—reducing oxidative stress and slowing down the aging process.

-6. Fresh Delicata squash holds relatively more amounts of vitamin C (20% of RDA /3.5 oz), pyridoxine, and thiamin than pumpkin.
-Vitamin C is essential for collagen synthesis in bones, cartilage, and blood vessels, and aids in the absorption of iron.
+6. Fresh Delicata squash also provides higher levels of vitamin C (20% of RDA per 100 g), pyridoxine (vitamin B6), and thiamin compared to pumpkin.
+Vitamin C is essential for collagen synthesis in bones, cartilage, and blood vessels, and also aids in iron absorption.

-7. It provides 24 µg or 6% of RDA per 3.5 oz of folates.
-Folate is a necessary element for cell division and DNA synthesis.
-When taken adequately during early pregnancy, it may help prevent neural tube defects in the newborn.
+7. It supplies about 24 µg (6% RDA) of folates per 3.5 oz serving.
+Folate is vital for cell division and DNA synthesis.
+Adequate folate intake during early pregnancy helps prevent neural tube defects in newborns.

-8. Like other winter varieties, Delicata squash fruit also has less sodium (3 mg/100 g) but good amounts of potassium (350 mg/100 g), an important intra-cellular electrolyte.
-Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering the pressing effects of sodium.
+8. Like other winter squash varieties, Delicata squash is low in sodium (3 mg/100 g) but high in potassium (350 mg/100 g)—an essential heart-friendly electrolyte that helps lower blood pressure and regulate heart rate by balancing sodium levels.

-9. Further, Delicata squash carries modest levels of other B-complex groups of vitamins like thiamin, pantothenic acid, riboflavin, and minerals like selenium, calcium, iron, manganese, phosphorus, and zinc.
+9. Additionally, Delicata squash offers modest amounts of B-complex vitamins such as thiamin, pantothenic acid, and riboflavin, along with key minerals including selenium, calcium, iron, manganese, phosphorus, and zinc, all contributing to metabolic health and immune function.

 See the table below for in depth analysis of nutrients: